3dprintcarparts/Car-Speaker/README.md

 # Car Speaker – ESP32 WiFi Audio Player with Android App

-This project is a DIY car audio system built around an ESP32, controlled by an Android app, and designed to play WAV audio files directly from an SD card via an I2S amplifier.
+This project is a DIY car audio system built around an ESP32, controlled by an Android app(***will follow for download on the appstore for a small pricetag for a coffee***), and designed to play WAV audio files directly from an SD card via an I2S amplifier.

 The ESP32 acts as a standalone WiFi access point, exposing a small HTTP API.
 An Android app connects to this AP and provides full control over playback, file management, and device configuration.